Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Kunsan AB is located on the western coast of the South Korean peninsula bordered by the yellow sea.
 It is approximately 150 miles south of Seoul.
 The base is named after Gunsan City, a port town seven and a half miles east of the installation.
 Many interesting sites, including temples and historical landmarks are within an easy driving distance.
 The base operator's phone number is 011-82-63-470-1110, or DSN 315-782-1110.

 The majority of inbound military personnel PCSing to Kunsan will fly in on the Patriot Express from Seattle and will arrive at the passenger terminal on the flight line at Osan AB, Korea.
 You will process through customs and immigration at Osan AB during the scheduled stop.
-8th Logistics Readiness Squadron will bus you from Osan AB to Kunsan AB where you will arrive at the Wolfpack Lodge to stay for the first night.
-Your sponsor or unit representative should greet you at lodging upon arrival.
-Prior coordination with your sponsor is highly recommended to ensure they know your date/time of arrival.
+8th Logistics Readiness Squadron will bus you from Osan AB to Kunsan AB where you will arrive at the Wolfpack Lodge or your previously booked dorm room.
+Prior coordination with your sponsor is required to ensure they know your date/time of arrival.
+Throughout the COVID-19 pandemic, all inbound members to Kunsan AB will be required to quarantine for 14 days.

 The easiest and quickest way to get from Incheon Airport to Kunsan is by utilizing the Korean City Bus Service.
 After you leave the customs/baggage claim area, go to the bus ticket counter located between exit numbers 8 & 9.
 Tell the clerk at the ticket counter you need a bus ticket to "Gunsan" bus station.
 Buses depart at 0820, 1010, 1350, 1530, 1740, 1910, and 2140 hours and you go to gate #9C to catch this bus.
 Tickets cost about 25,000 won (about $24 US dollars) and you can pay by credit card, exchange currency in the airport to purchase your ticket or make an ATM withdrawal.
 The bus ride approximately 3 hours so you may want to purchase food inside the airport prior to boarding the bus.
 Once you arrive at the Gunsan bus terminal you can call a base taxi at 0634704318 (recommended), or you can take a Korean taxi to the front gate of Kunsan AB.
 Base taxis can bring you on base and drop you off at Lodging as Korean taxis cannot go on base and will drop you off at the main gate of Kunsan, where you will have to call a base taxi to come pick you up.
 After you exit the bus terminal, look to the left and you will see Korean taxis lining up to pick-up passengers.
 Tell the driver Kunsan Air Base and the taxi ride is about 30 minutes and will cost about $20 dollars for base taxi, or 20,000 won for Korean taxi.